NemanjaFilipovic/garbage_truck_automation/README.md

 09.11.

   Cost of the routs
-  coloring of the graph
+  coloring of the graph                       OK
-  Thinking: Output values of the GraphGenerator
+  Think: Output values of the GraphGenerator  OK